Over the past few weeks, we've been rolling out quiet but meaningful improvements to how your scores are displayed on the page.

 This update brings two major upgrades to the Editor: sharper notation and smarter formatting.
 Repeat barlines, clefs, and key or time signature changes now follow standard layout rules automatically.
-And thanks to improved vertical spacing logic, your scores make better use of the page—less cleanup, more music per screen, and a layout that just feels right.
+And thanks to improved vertical spacing logic, your scores make better use of the page.

-If you’d like to learn more about the performance improvements that made this update possible, you can read the dedicated article here:
+If you'd like to learn more about the performance improvements that made this update possible:

 More accurate notation